julien-arino/R-for-modellers/SLIDES/vignette-03-installing-using-packages.md

 ~/R/x86_64-pc-linux-gnu-library/4.3/
 ```

-When the major version changes, you therefore need to do something with all your current packages...
+When the major version changes, you therefore need to do something with all your current packages..

+There is no planned mechanisms for doing this